Aloisius/fake-news/README.md

 If you have your own list which classify sites or sections of sites, please let me know so I can include it.

+If there are any errors or a site is miscategorized, create an issue.

 ## Lists

 There are currently 5 separate lists of 674 URLs and sites: